 Violin, Orchestral Repertoire (Strings), Chamber Music (Strings)

 Internationally acclaimed as a violist as well as violinist, the versatile Ida Kavafian is an artist-member of the Chamber Music Society of Lincoln Center and former violinist of the Beaux Arts Trio.
-She has been artistic director of Music from Angel Fire in New Mexico for 31 years and invites several Curtis students to participate in its Young Artist Program each year.
+For 34 years she has been artistic director of Music from Angel Fire in New Mexico, where some 200 Curtis students have participated in the Young Artist Program to date.
 She was a founder of the Bravo!
 Colorado festival, serving as its artistic director for ten years; and co-founded the chamber ensembles Opus One, Tashi, and Trio Valtorna.
-She also performs as a soloist and in recital with her sister, Ani.
+She also performs as a soloist and in recital with her sister, violinist Ani Kavafian.

 Since 1998 Ms. Kavafian has served on the faculty of the Curtis Institute of Music, where she received the 2013 Lindback Foundation Award for Distinguished Teaching.
 She also teaches at the Juilliard School and the Bard College Conservatory of Music.